ernestgwilsonii/markdownlint-mcp/PLAN.md

 ## Conclusion

 This comprehensive development plan outlines the path to transforming the markdownlint-mcp project into a production-ready MCP server.

+**Major Achievement**: All Priority 1 rules (11/11) are now complete with comprehensive testing, bringing our overall test coverage to 78% (40/51 rules).
+This represents a significant milestone in the project's development.

-The most critical current focus is implementing proper testing for all 52 rules to ensure they correctly detect and fix markdown issues.
+The most critical current focus is implementing proper testing for the remaining 11 specialized rules to ensure they correctly detect and fix markdown issues.

-By addressing the testing gap, improving documentation, and completing the remaining tasks, we will ensure the markdownlint-mcp server is a reliable and valuable addition to the MCP ecosystem, enabling AI assistants to effectively lint and fix Markdown content.
+By addressing the remaining testing gap, improving documentation, and completing the remaining tasks, we will ensure the markdownlint-mcp server is a reliable and valuable addition to the MCP ecosystem, enabling AI assistants to effectively lint and fix Markdown content.